joyboy123-coder/Dark-Data-Rises/README.md

-# 📊 Data Insights Project – ETL to Snowflake to SQL to Visualization
+# 📊 ETL to Snowflake to SQL to Visualization

-Welcome to the **Data Insights Project**!
 This project demonstrates a full data pipeline — from raw data to valuable insights and beautiful charts.

 ---